 I’ve been exactly where you are now.
 I destroyed my credit in 2008, missing payments on mortgages and sinking my credit score.
-My FICO was under 550 and I couldn’t even get a high-rate credit card.
+My credit score was under 580 FICO and I couldn’t even get a high-rate credit card.

 It’s when you’re in this situation that the no credit check lenders come sniffing around for weakness.